cyan2k/llama.cpp/README.md

 You find some text examples in the `xtc-examples` folder

-All generated with the same prompt and seed while the xtc relevant parameters get iterated over
+All generated with the same prompt and seed while the xtc relevant parameters got iterated over

 `-p "write a story about the discovery of a Euclid Class SCP" -n 2000 -c 2000 -s 1337`